Leo-ilin/Yii-PHPDocCrontab/README.md

-#This is a fork of Yii PHPDocCrontab extension
+#This is the fork of Yii PHPDocCrontab
 https://github.com/Yiivgeny/Yii-PHPDocCrontab
 Unlike the author's solution is that the tasks are stored in the database.